What We Do

 Restoration of a second drinking-water well with an Indian pump in Zongo.

 The "Jeanología 3" well has a capacity of approximately 4,000 liters per hour.
-This year it has served some 2,300 liters per day.
+In 2020 it has served an average of 2,600 liters per day.

 “Emshi” Well (2009- )